NASA-IMPACT/hls-vi-historical-orchestration/docs/system-design.md

 1. The "Queue Feeder" submits `N` jobs into the AWS Batch cluster.
 1. The "Queue Feeder" updates the "Granule Tracker" with the updated number of submitted granules (`row_start + N`).

+The sort order of the "Granule Inventory" determines how we work through the historical backfill.
+We work backwards from the launch of the HLS-VI product so that users can start using the process for applications like time series analysis of recent time periods as soon as possible.

-We represent the processing of a granule as a "Granule Processing Event" containing some basic information that unqiuely describes the unit of work:
+We represent the processing of a granule as a "Granule Processing Event" containing some basic information that uniquely describes the unit of work:

 ```python